 I listened intently as an English Literature professor explained the nuances of a poem that described the bodily intensity of new motherhood.
 I took notes when my sociology professor, a brilliant woman with three daughters, talked at length about the logistical and emotional difficulties of going back to work weeks after a baby is born and then continuing to work, with a baby, a toddler and a school-aged child.
 The challenges she described seemed never-ending, but, then again, there she was.

-I learned of the stress and worry that sometimes comes with parenting when the woman whose children I nannied for shared with me that, at times, her dreams were haunted by the thought of not registering her daughter for camp in time.
-She cried once, when a last minute doctor’s appointment for her mother came up and I had to volunteer in her daughter’s pre-school class in her place.
+I learned of the stress and worry that sometimes comes with parenting when the woman whose children I watched shared with me that, at times, her dreams were haunted by the thought of not registering her daughter for camp in time.
+She cried once, when a last minute doctor’s appointment for her mother came up and I had to volunteer in her daughter’s preschool class in her place.

 These mothers of my past were generous with their experiences and their advice.
 The bits and pieces that they shared offered me glimpses into what motherhood could be.
 And after my son was born, my awe for these women grew.

 Motherhood is just so much.
 It is as wonderful and as difficult they had described, but it has an intensity I did not anticipate.
-I found myself wanting deeply to reach out to all of them, to thank them for their words and for their example and to tell them that I finally understood, that I was one of them now.
+I found myself wanting deeply to reach out to all of them, to thank them for their words and for their example and to tell them that I finally understood—that I was one of them now.

-I would tell them that sometimes the worry is overwhelming, that I understood now how plastic and pollution and missed school forms can be so scary.
-I would tell these mothers that I’m glad I had my son while I am young that I nursed him until he was 16-months-old and that I still wear him any chance I get.
-I want these women to know that my motherhood, while not identical to any of theirs, has been shaped by their example and that, without their words and thoughts and model, my experience would have been so much more difficult.
+I would tell them that sometimes the worry is overwhelming, that I understood now how plastic and pollution and missed school forms can be scary.
+I would tell these mothers that I’m glad I had my son while I am young, that I nursed him until he was 16-months-old and that I still wear him any chance I get.
+I want these women to know that my motherhood, while not identical to any of theirs, has been shaped by their example and that, without their words and thoughts and models, my experience would have been so much more difficult.

 Last summer I joined a pool in my new hometown.
 I enrolled my son in swimming lessons and took great joy in watching him giggle as he realized that his feet could create a splash, his hands a ripple.
 My boy loves the water.
 One afternoon, when class was over, the teenager teaching lessons asked if she could hold my son.
 She gushed over his curls and laughed when he smiled at her.
 We talked about where she wants to go to college and what she wants to be when she graduates.

 I had a lot to tell her.